 Carry-on luggage is one of the few free luxuries left to us as air travelers.
 Naturally, that doesn’t sit well with some people, so there are various limitations concerning it.
-For example, Ryanair is rolling out new regulations for their cabin luggage this November.
-So what are the carry-on limits in major airlines anyway
+So what are the carry-on limits of the major airlines anyway?

-The Irish king of low-fare aviation is getting stricter on the stuff you can take with you.
-From 1 November 2018, you will only be allowed to bring one bag – 40cm x 20cm x 25cm – on the plane for free.
-This is a reduction of almost two thirds!
+The Irish king of low-fare aviation is strict on the stuff you can take with you.
+Now you are allowed to bring one bag – 40cm x 20cm x 25cm – on the plane for free.
 However, if you choose to pay for priority boarding, you will be allowed to get an additional bag of up to 10 kg.

 EasyJet is not in the news and there’s nothing new or fancy about their carry-on allowances.
 For one, they have no weight limits – however, the dimensions must not exceed 56cm x 45cm x 25cm.
 This includes handles and wheels, so don’t take your Novelty Clown Travelling Trunk with you.

-On the other hand, finding out your carry on allowance with British Airways is an adventure.
-For one, the allowance depends on your destination!
-However, on average you have a handbag (or a laptop bag) no bigger than 40cm x 30cm x 15cm and weighing no more than.
-You are also entitled to an additional cabin bag no bigger than 56cm x 45cm x 25cm and no heavier than 23kg.
-And if you’re travelling with babies under two years of age, you get to take a carry-on bag for them that is – again – not larger than 56cm x 45cm x 25cm and doesn’t weigh more than 23kg.
+When flying with BA, you are entitled to carry a handbag (or a laptop bag) no bigger than 40cm x 30cm x 15cm and weighing no more than 23kg.
+You are also entitled to an additional cabin bag no bigger than 56cm x 45cm x 25cm which also should be no heavier than 23kg.
+And if you’re traveling with babies under two years of age, you get to take a carry-on bag for them that is – again – not larger than 56cm x 45cm x 25cm and doesn’t weigh more than 23kg.

 Ukraine International Airlines

-Same goes for the Premium Economy Class flyers.
-Business class people can bring in two bags like that.
+The same goes for the Premium Economy Class flyers.
+Business-class people can bring in two bags like that.

 Flybe has a more interesting policy.
 For starters, you can have one carry-on bag no bigger than 55cm x 35cm x 20cm.
 You can also bring a smaller bag that will fit under the seat, as long as the combined weight of your bags is not over 10 kilograms.

 Jet2 offers a no-frills, no-thrills carry on experience.
-You get one bag no bigger than 56cm x 45cm x 25cm and it must not weight more than 10 kilos.
+You get one bag no bigger than 56cm x 45cm x 25cm and it must not weigh more than 10 kilos.

-And we’re bag to the fun fair with Emirates, for their baggage allowance depends on class (of travel), fare type and maybe even membership tier.
-For Economy class passengers, a single piece of carry on luggage measuring up to 55cm x 38cm x 20cm in size and 7kg in weight is allowed.
+And we’re bag to the funfair with Emirates, for their baggage allowance depends on class (of travel), fare type and sometimes even membership tier.
+For Economy class passengers, a single piece of carrying on luggage measuring up to 55cm x 38cm x 20cm in size and 7kg in weight is allowed.

-Another airline that doles out carry-on allowances depending on your class, Qantas gives Economy passengers the permission to bring a single cabin bag that doesn’t weigh more than 7kg.
+Another airline that doles out carry-on allowances depending on your class, Qantas gives Economy passengers the permission to bring a single cabin bag that doesn’t exceed 115 cm when combined its length, height, and depth (for example, 48 cm + 34 cm + 23 cm makes the maximum size of the bag) and weigh no more than 7kg.
+When travelling on international flights, economy passengers can also carry a non-rigid garment bag, which, all measures combined, is no larger than 185 cm.